prathameshrp/Form/README.md

 # Form
-A HTML form template you can waste time on feeling it.
+A HTML form template you can waste time on filling it.